sabrinamerkin/sabrinamerkin.github.io/_posts/2024-06-15-NFL-Clustering.md

 ![]({{ site.url }}{{ site.baseurl }}/images/NFL/Correlation Heatmap.png)<!-- -->

 Many of these correlations seem intuitive.
 We might expect a player's weight to be positively correlated with their 40-Yard Dash time, which we see with a correlation coefficient *r* of 0.89 (i.e., heavier players often take longer to complete this drill).
-It's also understandable that a player's standing jump would be negatively correlated with their Forty-Yard Dash time.
+It's also reasonable that a player's standing jump would be negatively correlated with their Forty-Yard Dash time.
 Players who complete the dash in less time (faster) are more likely to jump higher than heavier, slower players.
 We will circle back to these correlations in a bit for further analysis.

 ## Cluster Analysis